GChristensen/posts/_posts/2019-09-01-custom-enso-commands.md

 single argument name.
 Let's take the first letter of the first level (for example 'l' for 'live) and prepend it to the full name of the second level, so we get 'lclassical', 'mclassical', etc. as command arguments.
-The same approach is applicable if there are more levels, but it may utilize some separator character.
+The same approach is applicable if there are more levels, but it may be improved by use of some separator character.

 ```python